Program Overview

 The Loan Process

-3. Approval: The loan request is assessed and approved by The Commons Foundation.
+- Approval: The loan request is assessed and approved by TCF.
 We will work with you on the final loan agreement.

 The Loan Agreement - Ensuring Mission Alignment

-The purpose of the loan must align with our mission to support "Attainable Housing" as defined by the Little Compton definition of attainable housing.
-As such, the loan agreement will include terms that help ensure the resulting project will remain in the “attainable housing” stock for a ten year period.
+The purpose of the loan must align with our mission to support families and seniors wishing to reside in Little Compton.
+As such, the loan agreement will include terms that help ensure the resulting project will remain in the middle income affordable category for a ten year period.
 While each loan may have unique circumstances, some examples of terms you can expect:

-• Cap on resale price in the first 121 months to keep property in the "attainable" category
+- Cap on resale price in the first 121 months to enable resale to middle income families and seniors wishing to remain in Little Compton

 Important Program Details

-• The loan is secured by a mortgage on the subject property as a subordinate lien-holder
+- The loan is secured by a promissory note or mortgage on the subject property as a subordinate lien-holder